-Construction works, including the delivery of materials to and from the site, will take place between 7am and 6pm Monday to Friday and between 8am and 1pm on Saturdays.
+Construction works will take place between 7am and 6pm Monday to Friday and between 8am and 1pm on Saturdays.
 No night work is scheduled for this project and no work will occur on Sundays or public holidays.

 Rock breaking, rock hammering, sheet piling, pile driving and similar activities may only be carried out between the following hours: